evert/evert.github.com/_posts/2019/2019-12-22-h2-paralellism.md

 that's hosted on some domain, to an API hosted on another domain.

-It does this with a few different facilities, but one that specifically kills performance is the pre-flight request.
+It does this with a few different facilities, but one that specifically kills performance is the preflight request.

-When doing 'unsafe' cross-domain requests, the browser will start off by doing a `OPTIONS` request, allowing the server to explicitly opt-in to requests.
+When doing 'unsafe' cross-domain requests, the browser will start off by doing an `OPTIONS` request, allowing the server to explicitly opt-in to requests.

 In practice most API requests are 'unsafe'.
 The implication is that the latency of each individual HTTP request at least doubles.